lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 I became the “internal architecture/subtyping” person, as well as “talk to users” person, while Paul became the “change the code to make typechecker like it” person.
 Nelson clearly knew better how other systems at Stripe work and thus helped integrate the tool with them.
 All of these played to our strong points: I had prior experience with type checkers (this is what my PhD was about), Paul has a huge skill for programmatic codemods and Nelson is both very knowledgeable in systems in general and has been at Stripe long enough and early enough to know pretty much every system at Stripe.
 At this point in the project (stabilization, rollout) all of these became huge areas and thus it became much easier to have a person be a directly responsible individual (DRI) for an area, with others helping occasionally.

-After Sorbet I had a couple other impactful projects delivered in short timeframe (6 months), that, I believe, sealed the deal of me getting the Staff Engineer level, but, If I was to choose one, I’d still choose Sorbet due to vast scope of project: both technical and cultural.
+After Sorbet I had a couple of other impactful projects delivered in short timeframe (6 months) that, I believe, sealed the deal of me getting the Staff Engineer level, but, if I was to choose one, I’d still choose Sorbet due to vast scope of project: both technical and cultural.

 **_Can you remember any piece of advice on reaching Staff that was particularly helpful for you?_**